leogang/EthicsNexus/README.md

 # EthicsNexus
-International collaborative AI safety research hub
+International collaborative AI safety research hub with an emphasis on helping solve the alignment problem.